Yao‑Yuan

 Mao

-🆕 SAGA Survey DR3 papers [III, IV, V], posters [III, IV, V], & press article.
+🆕 SAGA Survey DR3 papers [III, IV, V], posters [III, IV, V], data, and press article.

 I am an Assistant Professor of Physics and Astronomy at the University of Utah, studying astrophysics with a focus on low-mass galaxies and dark matter.
 See my Curriculum Vitae (CV) .